Playa del Carmen

 Feast of the Virgin of Carmen

-It is celebrated in July, and is one of the most important events for the municipality of Solidaridad since it is the patron saint of the town.
+It is celebrated in July and is one of the most important events for the municipality of Solidaridad since it is the patron saint of the town.
 On this date, the Carmen Fair is also held to commemorate this celebration.

 La Guelaguetza

-Playa del Carmen and Oaxaca sister cities by the Guelaguetza, in April it is hosted at the Civic Plaza July 28 at the Expo Guelaguetza in Playa del Carmen, where you can find handicrafts and products from Oaxaca and also enjoy music and dances typical of that region.
+Playa del Carmen and Oaxaca sister cities by the Guelaguetza, in April it is hosted at the Civic Plaza on July 28 at the Expo Guelaguetza in Playa del Carmen, where you can find handicrafts and products from Oaxaca and also enjoy music and dances typical of that region.

 Sacred Mayan Journey

 It takes place in November, it is a ritual where hundreds of canoeists sail from Xcaret to the sanctuary of the goddess Ixchel, in Cozumel.
 They travel to hear the message of their deity, to return to Playa del Carmen to transmit it to the Mayan people, who hope to know what the destination holds.
-The participants of this recreation make feel the spiritual value of the Mayan roots, paddling kilometers to reach their goal.
-Thousands of tourists are witnessing this spectacular event every year.

 Riviera Maya Jazz Festival